devspace365/argocd/README.md

-# argocd
-How to install ArgoCD on your local kubernetes cluster and introduction to ArgoCD How to Install and Access ArgoCD on Your Local Kubernetes Cluster
+# How to Install and Access ArgoCD on Your Local Kubernetes Cluster

 If you’re working with Kubernetes and looking to streamline GitOps workflows, ArgoCD is one of the most powerful tools you can add to your toolkit.
 It allows you to manage deployments declaratively, keeping your applications and infrastructure in sync with your Git repositories.